Embedded databases – what is an embedded database? and how to choose one

 ObjectBox

-ObjectBox is a DB for any device, from restricted edge devices to servers, and offers an out-of-the-box Sync solution.
+ObjectBox is a DB for any device, from restricted edge devices to servers, and offers an out-of-the-box Sync solution with offline sync capabilities, enabling reliable data access even without an internet connection.
 ObjectBox enables self-hosting on-premise / in the cloud, as well as Offline Sync.

 pasre-logo-comparison